maim-lain/haremhotel/walkthrough.md

 - Spank her: Spank her three times then stop
 - Take off your dress: This can only be done when she is level 2 so don't miss it
-- Egg vibe, butt plug, heart outfit: The items have to be bought
+- Egg vibe, butt plug, heart outfit: These items have to be bought first

 <br>
 <br>